bwaggone/ITGMania-APWorld/world/docs/setup_en.md

 ## FAQ

-*I generated the yaml and started the world, but it's not connecting!*
+*I generated the YAML and started the game, but it's not connecting!*

-Ensure that your `archipelago.ini` file is correct, especially your SlotName.
-It should match the name of the Yaml file provided to the host.
+Ensure that your `Save/Archipelago/archipelago.ini` file is configured with the correct `Host` and `Slot` name (matching the `PlayerName` in your generated YAML), and that the server host is listed in `HttpAllowHosts` in your `preferences.ini`.

 *Where are the files generated for players running the game?*